Questions and Answers

 The good news:

-Generally for most orders, we can have your panelized building package ready within less than the time it will take for you to get your building permit issued and your site/foundation prepared.
+Often and for most orders, we can have your panelized building package ready within less than the time it will take for you to get your building permit issued and your site/foundation prepared.

 So once your permit is in hand, you are ready for quick assembly at your building site.